open-polito/open-polito/README.md

 Start Metro bundler: `npx react-native start` or `npm start`

 Open a new terminal, from which you can:

 - start the Android app: `npm run android:debug`
 - start the iOS app: `npm run ios`

 #### 3. Run in release mode

-Alternatively, you can directly run the app in release mode.
+Alternatively, you can directly run the app in release mode:

-Android: `npm run android:release` (replace `release` with `beta` or `dev` to run the beta or dev release, respectively).
+- Android: `npm run android:release` (replace `release` with `beta` or `dev` to run the beta or dev release, respectively).
-iOS: (coming soon).
+- iOS: (coming soon).

 ## Contributors